finom/rebloom/README.md

 }
 ```

-If you need some root-level settings you can define another sub-store caled `App` for example.
+If you need some root-level settings you can define another sub-store caled `App` or `Settings`.

 ```ts
 // ./store/app